Procedures

 You can open or close a software keystore or wallet with the following SQL statements.

-This section assumes the respective CDB and PDB databases are open:
+This section assumes the respective container and PDB databases are open:

-To open/close a keystore for the container (CDB) only:
+To open/close a keystore for the container database only

-To open/close a keystore for the container (CDB) and all PDBs it holds:
+To open/close a keystore for the container and all PDBs it holds

 If you want to close all keystores, use the following SQL: